lfortran/lfortran/doc/src/asr/asr_nodes/statement_nodes/doconcurrentloop.md

 ### Arguments

 `head` contains do loop concurrent header.
-`shared` contains a list of variables that are shared with all the threads `local` contains a list of variables that are local to each threads `body` contains loop body.
+`shared` contains a list of variables that are shared amongst all threads `local` contains a list of variables that are local to each thread `body` contains loop body.

 ### Return values